SR Merchant Navy class: Modification

-Partially because of the Crewkerne incident, and due to the incessant modification of Bulleid's original design, British Railways took the decision to rebuild the entire class to a more conventional design by R. G. Jarvis, adopting many features from the BR 'Standard' locomotive classes that had been introduced since 1950.
+Partially because of the Crewkerne incident (when a crank axle of number 35020 Bibby Line disintegrated at speed because of metal fatigue), and due to the incessant modification of Bulleid's original design, British Railways took the decision to rebuild the entire class to a more conventional design by R. G. Jarvis, adopting many features from the BR 'Standard' locomotive classes that had been introduced since 1950.
 The air-smoothed casing was removed and replaced with conventional boiler cladding, and the chain-driven valve gear was replaced with three separate sets of Walschaerts valve gear.
 The rebuilds were provided with a completely revised cylindrical smokebox, a new Lord Nelson-type chimney and LMS-style smoke deflectors.
 Together with the lack of air-smoothed casing, these helped reduce the problem of smoke and steam obscuring the driver's vision of the line.

 The fast-moving and unpredictable Bulleid steam reverser was replaced with a screw-link version, whilst the mechanical lubricators were moved to the footplates along the boiler sides.
 Sanding was also added to the leading driving axle, whilst rearward application was incorporated to the middle driving axle.
 The first 'modified' locomotive to be released from Eastleigh was 35018 British India Line in 1956.
 The final example, 35028 Clan Line, was completed in 1960.
 The success of the modification programme for the Merchant Navy class was also to influence the design of the future modification of 60 'Light Pacifics'.